Research on Programs

 We review dozens of programs each year.
 Our research process operates like a funnel: We start by reviewing a program at a shallow level and either (a) deprioritize it, if it does not seem likely to meet our criteria, or (b) assess it at increasing levels of depth, if it seems promising by our criteria.
 We spend the most time with the programs that seem the most promising.
 We recommend funding to organizations that are effectively implementing the most promising programs.

-The programs that we consider most promising have the following characteristics, corresponding to our criteria for top charities:
+The programs that we consider most promising have the following characteristics, corresponding to our criteria for grantmaking:

-- The evidence in support of their effectiveness appears to be strong.5
+- The evidence in support of their effectiveness appears to be strong.4

 - They appear to be highly cost-effective.